nikhilsisodia/CORONA-RADAR/README.md

 # CORONA-RADAR
 This is a flutter based application to provide relevant covid data based on location.
 The search bar would enable to toggle different Indian states.
 An API is used from https://corona.lmao.ninja/ for covid data of state or country.

+You can find the apk file of the app above . . .

 This is the flowchart illustrating the hierarchy of the features in this app.